Comment: Tom Sermanni needs to step down as Football Ferns coach after another farcical affair

 Predictably the Canucks had more shots at the Kiwis' goalmouth than those at a tequila bar — 22-2 and six on target to none from the Football Ferns in the group E fixture.

 The victors took 70 per cent ownership on the paddock to eke out 8-1 corner kicks in their favour.
-Just as the Dutch had failed to find the net as the New Zealanders parked up behind the ball so did the Canadians.
+Just as the Dutch had failed to find the net as the New Zealanders parked up behind the ball so did the Canadians for the best part.

 Frankly the Football Ferns must drop their inhibitions in their final pool game against Cameroon in Montpellier to show what they are really capable of and the best thing Sermanni can do is to promote it against a side they should comfortably beat early on Friday morning.
 Breaking out of their group as the best third-placed outfit is neither here nor there as the Dutch and Canucks have locked in the playoff berths.